Table of Contents

 - Cleaning brush: In addition to the blow method, use the cleaning brush, or a Q-tip, to wipe around the inside to remove most of the residue.

-- Hot water rinse: When resin builds-up on the inner walls and bottom, drop the pod(s) in a small container filled with hot soapy water and shake it a few times to loosen the residue.
+- Hot water rinse: When resin builds-up on the inner walls and bottom, drop the pod(s) in a small container filled with hot soapy water and gently swirl it a few times to loosen the residue.
 Then, use a Q-tip, paper towel, or similar cloth to wipe away the remaining residue.

 - 91% Isopropyl alcohol soak: For deeper cleaning, pods can be soaked for at least 30 minutes in 91% Isopropyl alcohol.
-Give the container a few shakes to further loosen residue buildup, then wipe the inside clean with a Q-tip, paper towel or similar cloth.
+Give the container a few swirls to further loosen residue buildup, then wipe the inside clean with a Q-tip, paper towel or similar cloth.
 Finally, rinse under hot water and allow to dry.